-By partnering with churches in predominantly African-American neighborhoods – and bringing quality healthcare closer to where people live – Not One More is helping build a foundation of trust.
+By partnering with churches in predominantly African-American neighborhoods – and bringing quality healthcare closer to where people live – Not One More Life is helping build a foundation of trust.
 Research shows 90% of participants at Not One More Life’s asthma screening events report seeing a doctor afterward.

 Not One More Life is making a difference by giving minorities in underserved communities the knowledge they need – from trusted, credible sources – to make informed decisions about their health.

 Not One More Life merged with Allergy & Asthma Network in 2019.
 It continues its work as a program of the Network, bringing care to where it is needed most.